What are the Advantages of Using Remote Upload?

 - It helps you save space on your hard drive.

-pCloud is a secure service which lets you store up to 10GB for free, which is really attractive because not all cloud storage tools offer such preferential policies.
+pCloud is a secure service that lets you store up to 10GB for free, which is attractive because not all cloud storage tools offer such preferential policies.
 As more and more files are stored on the hard disk, the unused space on the hard disk becomes less and less.
-In order to save hard disk space, we have to save files to cloud from URL directly.
-But there’s a problem that not all cloud storage tools has the ability to remote upload URL to cloud.
+To save hard disk space, we have to save files to the cloud from the URL directly.
+But there’s a problem that not all cloud storage tools have the ability to remote upload URLs to the cloud.